chuan-khuna/chuan-khuna/README.md

 #### ⌛/Now

-- 🔥burnout because of I think there is no reward and feed back for my learning progress.
+- 🔥burnout because of I think there is no reward and feedback for my learning progress.
 - learning about characteristics of English accents especially UK accents such as modern RP, Posh and Cockney.

 #### 🍵/About Me